MayonnaiseTraveler/dotfiles/README.md

 - [ ] Create Eww widgets
 - [ ] Create a bar with Eww
 - [ ] finish bash script that changes volume of the active window // unused
 - [ ] add a list of browser extensions i use
+- [ ] fix lvim colorscheme
 - [x] change polybar stuff position
 - [x] Upgrade Dunst
 - [x] change mpc keybinds to use keyboard media keys // didn't work well